braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/in-app_messaging/customization.md

 See [`InAppMessageOperation.java`][45] for more details.

+{% alert tip %}
->  If you choose to `DISCARD` the in-app message and replace it with your own in-app message view, you will need to manually log in-app message clicks and impressions.
+If you choose to `DISCARD` the in-app message and replace it with your own in-app message view, you will need to manually log in-app message clicks and impressions.
+{% endalert %}

 On Android, this is done by calling `logClick` and `logImpression` on in-app messages, and `logButtonClick` on immersive in-app messages.

+{% alert tip %}
->  Once an in-app message has been placed on the stack, you can request for it to be retrieved and displayed at any time by calling [`AppboyInAppMessageManager.requestDisplayInAppMessage()`][67].
+Once an in-app message has been placed on the stack, you can request for it to be retrieved and displayed at any time by calling [`AppboyInAppMessageManager.requestDisplayInAppMessage()`](https://appboy.github.io/appboy-android-sdk/javadocs/com/appboy/ui/inappmessage/AppboyInAppMessageManager.html#requestDisplayInAppMessage--).
 Calling this method requests Braze to display the next available in-app message from the stack.
+{% endalert %}

 ## Setting a Custom View Factory